 Offers for the Chase Slate® are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 The Chase Sapphire Reserve® represents the most feature-rich Chase Ultimate Rewards® earning credit card released to date.
 This article was initially published shortly after the Sapphire Reserve was released in 2016; we've tweaked it a bit and updated it to reflect current offers.

 - Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®

 - Named "Best Premium Travel Credit Card" for 2018 by MONEY® Magazine